 Replacing a Broken Lathe Belt

 A lathe belt may at one point need to be replaced.
-You will not need to panic as the job of replacing this is not one that is very difficult.
+You will not need to panic as the job is actually quite easy.
 It is always a good idea for you to pay close attention to your lathe belt so that you will be able to properly prepare for it to be replaced.
-With the right amount of tools and know how you will find that the job itself is one that is pretty simple to do.
+With the right tools and know-how, you will find that the job itself is one that is pretty simple to do.

 Step 1 - Prepare for Drive Belt Removal

 The first thing that you will need to do is get the drive belt removed.
-Get your manufacturer’s guide out so that you will be able to properly get all of the lathe covers removed.
+Consult your manufacturer’s guide and remove all of the lathe covers.
 Once you have done this, you will be able to get the power source taken off from your lathe.
 Simply unplug it or throw the breaker.
-If you have a newer tool then you will have a lock out option that you can also use.
+If you have a newer tool then you will have a lockout option that you can also use.
 Get the belt completely tightened until you can see it.
 From there, it is time to get the two bolts that are holding the swing arm where it is.
 Remove them from the adjustment nut.

 Step 2 - Removal of Drive Belt